sameer/purisa.me/content/blog/usb_c_soldering_iron/index.md

 The Pinecil is a portable soldering iron powered by DC barrel jack or USB-C.
 Tip temperature can be accurately controlled after some calibration.
-The tips have integrated heating elements and can be easily swapped depending on your use case.
+The tips have integrated heating elements and are easy to swap.
 Some sort of [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit) controls screen orientation and ensures safety with automatic snooze + shutdown.

-Clearly, the Pinecil was heavily inspired by the TS100 which was [available even back in 2017](https://hackaday.com/2017/07/24/review-ts100-soldering-iron/):
+The Pinecil is heavily inspired by the TS100 which was around [even back in 2017](https://hackaday.com/2017/07/24/review-ts100-soldering-iron/):

 ![TS100 soldering iron which looks similar to the Pinecil](https://hackaday.com/wp-content/uploads/2017/06/ts100-thumbnail.jpg)
 *Jenny List from Hackaday*